thewoolleyman/continuous-everything/README.md

   * SSH Access didn't work for Rancher AMI.
 Cause was that default security group Inbound rule had source set to 'custom' value of the security group, instead of 'anywhere'.
 TODO: Set up properly.
 * Use random ports for containers, let Rancher manage them.
+* Simple HTML page hosts may be cached by browser.
+Use dev tools to explicitly clear cache or add a url param.
+More info: https://css-tricks.com/strategies-for-cache-busting-css/